What is Markup? Including Free Calculators

 The difference between markup and margin can be confusing for many business owners.

 Markup is a term that refers to the cost of a product or service minus the sale price.
-If you purchase something for £100 and sell it for £125, their profit would be £25; this represents a 25% markup.
+If you purchase something for £100 and sell it for £125, your profit would be £25; this represents a 25% markup.

 Margin refers to the profit percentage on an item by comparing it with its sales price rather than its purchase price.
 Using the example above, the margin is 20%.
-The image is the example above in our free calculator.

 Markup Percentage vs Gross Margin